 Lower Cost in the Long-Term

 It’s true: Metal roofs are more expensive upfront as a one-time cost versus the cost of asphalt shingles or tiles.
-However, as mentioned before, metal roofs last at least 60 years, while asphalt shingles last anywhere from 15 to 20 years.
+However, as mentioned before, metal lasts at least 60 years, while asphalt shingles last anywhere from 15 to 20 years.
 One metal roof can easily outlast at least three asphalt shingle roofs.

 The two photos on the right represent a cost comparison between 60 years worth of both mid-range shingle roofing (three in total) and metal roofing (one in total).
 In this scenario, the mid-range cost for one architectural shingle roof is around $8,700 and the cost for one G-90 Standing Seam with Kynar 500, a high-end paint system, roof is about $17,400.
 Even if the shingle roof lasted 20 years, you would need to pay for the shingle roof three times and the metal roof one time in a 60-year span, making the metal roof a more economical choice.